 The following are the sectors that will be greatly affected:

 • National Parks = $110 million

 • Law Enforcement = $480 million

 • 1 million government workers could be asked to take unpaid leave for up to 22-days, which equates to $7 billion in lost wages, having a direct impact on consumer spending – the key driver of the US economy

 Having cuts in the budget that will remove $85 billion at a time when the economy is in a Recovery mode, could be the straw that breaks the camels back.
-It’s the reason why investors were spooked after the Presidential elections, and why we have seen the markets fluctuate in the last week.
+It’s the reason why investors were spooked after the Presidential elections.
+And why we have seen the markets fluctuate in the last week.

-Since we published this article last week, the overall market’s reaction has settled down, with the spending cuts seen as being a necessary step.
+Since we published this article last week, the overall market’s reaction has settled down, with the spending cuts seen as a necessary step.
 What was particularly interesting, however, was the reaction by the US general public, in relation to the Sequester, and what they believe it means for them.
 Check this out……Confusing Question of the Day – Obama Pardons The Sequester